Keyboard shortcuts

 Causality Restriction

-Conceptually, size parameters are assigned their value by reading the sizes of concrete values passed along as parameters.
-This means that any size parameter must be used as the size of some parameter.
-This is an error:
+Conceptually, size parameters are assigned their values by reading the sizes of concrete values passed as parameters.
+Every size parameter must therefore appear as the size of some parameter.
+The following is an error:

 The following is not an error:

-The causality restriction only occurs when a function has size parameters whose first use is not as a concrete array size.
-For example, it does not apply to uses of the following function:
+The causality restriction only matters when a function has a size parameter whose first use is not as a concrete array size.
+It does not apply to uses of the following function, for example:

-This is because the proper value of n can be read directly from the actual size of the array.
+…because the value of n can be read directly from arr’s size.

 Empty Array Literals

-Just as with size-polymorphic functions, when constructing an empty array, we must know the exact size of the (missing) elements.
-For example, in the following program we are forcing the elements of a to be the same as the elements of b, but the size of the elements of b are not known at the time a is constructed:
+Just as with size-polymorphic functions, constructing an empty array requires knowing the exact size of the (missing) elements.
+In the following program the elements of a are constrained to have the same type as the elements of b, but b’s element sizes are not known at the time a is constructed:

 The result is a type error.